rspeele/tersafari/src/readme_tersafari.txt

 Tersafari game source code, any release.

 Copyright (C) 2013 Robert Peele.
-This is a derivative work of Tersafari and Sauerbaten, see readme_tersafari.txt and readme_sauerbraten.txt for credits.
+This is a derivative work of Tesseract and Sauerbaten, see readme_tesseract.txt and readme_sauerbraten.txt for credits.

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages